Minutes of the 5th meeting of the Scala Center, Q2 2017

 Seth felt that although more and better sbt materials would be good to have, he thinks the previously accepted proposal SCP-008 is far from completed and is higher priority, and that any available writing and editing resources should go there first.

 Some further discussion is indistinct on the meeting recording.
-In the end, Bill withdrew the proposal on Jon’s recommendation, based on the feedback.
+In the end, Jon withdrew the proposal based on the feedback.

 Stu Hood praised the stepped-up communication and increased transparency from the Scala Center in recent months.